Press Release No. 54 | 8 December 2016

 Prof. Dr. Jörg Vogel (49), Medical Microbiology, Institute for Molecular Infection Biology, University of Würzburg

 Jörg Vogel studied biochemistry at the Humboldt University of Berlin, where he also obtained his doctorate on RNA splicing in plants.
-After doing postdoctoral research in Uppsala and Jerusalem, in 2004 he was appointed Head of an independent Research Group at the Max Planck Institute for Infection Biology in Berlin.
+After doing postdoctoral research in Uppsala and Jerusalem, in 2004 he started an Independent Junior Research Group at the Max Planck Institute for Infection Biology in Berlin.
 Since 2009 he has been a professor at the University of Würzburg, where he heads the Institute for Molecular Infection Biology.

 The Leibniz Prizes will be awarded on 15 March 2017 at 3.00 pm at the Berlin-Brandenburg Academy of Sciences and Humanities in Berlin.
 A separate invitation will be sent to members of the media.